jtolchard/SCANS/README.md

 ```
 helium_level = {
     'name': 'helium_level',                              # Name of the variable
-    'use': True,                                         # Should this variable be scraped / is it setup
+    'use': True,                                         # Should this variable be scraped?
     'path': '/opt/Bruker/mics/logs/heliumlogcache.log',  # Path pointing to live logs
     'dockerpath': '/root/scans/logs/helium_level.log',   # DO NOT EDIT - mounted volume path used in container env
     'delim': ';',                                        # The delimiter used by the logfile